dmarti/privacy-docs/ccpa-opt-out.md

 ## Transfer of my personal information to Facebook

-Upon receipt of this opt-out, you are no longer permitted, by law, or by Facebook policy, to use my personal information for any Facebook Custom Audience.
+Upon receipt of this opt-out, you are no longer permitted, by law or by Facebook policy, to use my personal information for any Facebook Custom Audience.
 The CCPA defines "Sale" as selling, renting, releasing, disclosing, disseminating, making